Equation of Time Calculator

 Interpretation

-Sundials run 13.0 minutes SLOW (sun behind mean time)
+Sundials run 3.9 minutes FAST (sun ahead of mean time)

 Contributing Factors